Modularity

-Broadly speaking, modularity is the degree to which a system's components may be separated and recombined, often with the benefit of flexibility and variety in use.
+Modularity is the degree to which a system's components may be separated and recombined, often with the benefit of flexibility and variety in use.
 The concept of modularity is used primarily to reduce complexity by breaking a system into varying degrees of interdependence and independence across and "hide the complexity of each part behind an abstraction and interface".
 However, the concept of modularity can be extended to multiple disciplines, each with their own nuances.
 Despite these nuances, consistent themes concerning modular systems can be identified.

+Composability is one of the tenets of functional programming.
+This makes functional programs modular.

 Contextual nuances

 The meaning of the word "modularity" can vary somewhat based on context.
 The following are contextual examples of modularity across several fields of science, technology, industry, and culture: